-The directors of the company acknowledge the challenging economic environment that persists including the substantial removal of fiscal support to support the economy during the pandemic and more recently ongoing increases in monetary support to curb rising inflation.
-As such events and conditions in the future may be materially different from those currently estimated at reporting date which may impact the company and its operations.
+The directors of the company acknowledge the uncertainty in the economic environment that persists, including continuing subdued growth, inflationary pressures and a tight labour market.
+As such, events and conditions in the future may be materially different from those currently estimated at reporting date which may impact the company and its operations.